How To Dispose Treated Timber Properly

 Risks Of Irresponsible Disposal Of Treated Wood

-You might be wondering what would happen if you dispose of CCA treated wood (chromated copper arsenate) by dumping it in the water or other sites.
-For starters, copper based products like CCA treated wood are treated with chemicals.
-These, in turn, leach copper naphthenate, arsenic, and chromium into the environment, which results in toxic waste.
+You might wonder what would happen if you disposed of CCA-treated wood (chromate copper arsenate) by dumping it in the water or other sites.
+For starters, copper-based products like CCA-treated wood are treated with chemicals.
+These, in turn, leach copper naphthenate, arsenic, and chromium into the environment, resulting in toxic waste.

-Aside from that, waterborne preservatives for treated lumber include various combinations of arsenic, flouride, chromium, ammoniacal copper zinc arsenate and copper.
-However, these waterborne chemicals have serious environmental and health repercussions, for example, skin, lung, and bladder cancer.
+As a result, irresponsibly disposing of treated wood in a landfill can cause these toxic chemicals to leach into groundwater, resulting in waterborne chemicals that cause birth defects.
+In addition, waterborne preservatives for treated lumber include various combinations of arsenic, fluoride, chromium, ammoniacal copper, zinc arsenate, and copper.
+However, these waterborne chemicals have serious environmental and health repercussions, such as skin, lung, and bladder cancer.

 1. Bookshelf

-For all the book-lovers out there, consider building your own DIY bookshelf using the old wood scraps in your home.
+For all the book lovers out there, consider building your own DIY bookshelf using old wood scraps from your home.
 What better way to show off your artistic skills and your wonderful book collection?

 2. Wood Painting